Gabighz/learning-stuff/Java/AssetsExchange/README.md

 To support GET, HEAD, POST, PUT, PATCH, DELETE, OPTIONS

-Technologies used
+Technologies used / to be used

-- **For the app itself:** Java 19, Spring boot, Hibernate, (multi-threaded?) postgresql, and Kafka as a queue to address possible congestion.
+- **For the app itself:** Java 19, Spring, postgresql, and Kafka as a queue to address possible congestion.
 - **For the infrastructure:** should use Docker, docker-compose, Kubernetes, Terraform for AWS, Travis or Jenkins.

-Personal notes:

-- Use Streams and Optional wherever possible since they are v cool